hasanarpat/GameBoyStyleImageFilter/README.md

 # GameBoyStyleImageFilter
-Just basic GmeBoy color palette  stylings for your images.
+Just basic GameBoy color palette  stylings for your images.